 Squaw Creek mm 2109 to Piedra Pass mm 2131.2

 Distance in miles: 22.2

 We have good intentions, mileage-wise, for today but the mountains and weather say otherwise.
-We are off to a great start and the morning has fine weather.
+We’re off to a great start and the morning has fine weather.
 The fire-haze dissipates some and the sun comes out as we climb up to the divide for the billionth time.
-We will stay pretty high the rest of the day.
+We’ll stay pretty high the rest of the day.

-Relentless continues to struggle with his foot problems and I continue to want to push the pace all day.
-There is a big climb over a 12,800′ peak at mile 24 for the day and I’m worried that we won’t make it.
-There is no water for a long ways beyond the peak, which creates another dilemma.
-But if we can do a big day (27-30 miles), we will have a much shorter day to get into town.
+Relentless continues to struggle with his foot problems and I continue to want to push the pace all day…we’re out of sync.
+There’s a big climb over a 12,800′ peak at mile 24 for the day and I’m worried we won’t make it.
+There’s no water for a long ways beyond the peak, which creates another dilemma.
+But if we can do a big day (27-30 miles), we will have a much shorter day to get into town the next.
 Around 3 pm, the mountain and weather gods make the decision for us.
 It begins to sprinkle, then drizzle.
 I would like to push on over the peak but I know that the weather may get a lot worse up there.
 Perhaps it will be better in the morning?

 It’s a wise decision to camp just before the climb, but I hate stopping so early in the day.
 It’s not the first time that these mountains have stopped me short and it won’t be the last.
 At least I find a nice spot nestled in some small pines and get my tent set up before it starts to rain again, this time heavily.
 Ah well, I have some extra time to blog and sew the hole in my skirt, so no time is wasted.
 More importantly, I’m dry and warm.